 Lastly, the Federal Trade Commission’s (FTC) new truth-in-advertising regulations for social-media might open new windows of opportunity for media organizations to tap the value of reputation.
 The FTC, which has not changed its guidelines for endorsements and testimonials since 1980, plans to hold advertisers liable for false statements online.
 Since many marketers use bloggers and other individuals to spread information, the methods of qualifying real-life identity will become more necessary.

-In summary, journalism organization could retheir business models if they are prepared for five possibilities.
+In summary, journalism organization could refreshtheir business models if they are prepared for five possibilities.

 If the supply of quality journalism decreases, demand for it may increase.